-Mitzi Hanold is the Senior Director of Program Quality and Design at Food for the Hungry (FH) and serves out of a satellite office in Washington, D.C.
+Mitzi Hanold is the Senior Director of Program Quality and Design at Food for the Hungry (FH) and serves out of FH’s office in Washington, D.C.

 LIVES ARE TRANSFORMED AT KENYA GIRLS SCHOOL